Luke 10: Old Testament references

-Narrative of the Seventy
+Narrative of the Seventy and their return

-Protestant theologian Heinrich Meyer calls this section (verses 1-16) the "Narrative of the Seventy" and links it to the earlier account of the sending out of advance messengers in Luke 9:52.
-The return of the seventy concludes this section (verses 17-20).
+Luke's gospel is the only one which includes this narrative.
+Protestant theologian Heinrich Meyer calls this section (verses 1–16) the "Narrative of the Seventy" and links it to the earlier account of the sending out of advance messengers in Luke 9:52.
+The return of the seventy concludes this section (verses 17–20).
 This passage includes Jesus's assertion that "the laborer is worthy of his wages", which is reflected in similar wording in :